-Who performs the best out of Amazon Lex vs Nuance (Nuance 10) lets first explain who they are.
+Let’s discuss the pros and cons of Amazon Lex and Nuance (Nuance 10).
+Before we get to the meat of this, lets first explain who they are.

 Amazon Lex is a service for building conversational interfaces for voice and Text.
-For the voice part, this means the product has the ability to understand the words (or utterances) spoken to it.
-However the crown jewels of Amazon Lex is that it uses Natural Language Processing (NLP).
+For the voice part, this means the product can understand the words (or utterances) spoken to it.
+However, the crown jewels of Amazon Lex is that it uses Natural Language Processing (NLP).
 NLP is the holy grail when it comes to speech recognition as it enables a caller to speak naturally to the system.
 In the right hands the Speech system will then respond back in the same natural way.

-We at ROC wanted to know if this new wizzy ASR with NLP is better from a performance point of view when up against the industry Powerhouse Nuance and their Nuance 10 product.
-So, whats Nuance 10?
+We at ROC wanted to know if this new whizzy ASR with NLP is better from a performance point of view when up against the industry Powerhouse Nuance and their Nuance 10 product.
+So, what’s Nuance 10?

 For those like me who have been using Nuance ASR since the year 2000, Nuance 10 is the predecessor for the older versions of Nuance ASR like Nuance 8.5 and Nuance 9.
 The latest version using Artificial Intelligence (AI), neural networks and deep learning to achieve the exceptional performance.